FMMT666/yagv-ng/README.md

     yagv <file name>

-If no file name is given, a file from the "data" directory is automatically loaded.
+If no file name is given, the file "einhornkatzchen_min.gcode", from the "data" directory is automatically loaded.